daaalrijjal/Educational-institution-network/README.md

 # Educational-institution-network

-This project outlines the network design for a medium-sized educational institution with three campuses—North, South, and Central.
-Each campus is dedicated to specific functions and operates within its own VLAN to enhance security and efficiency.
+This project involves the design and simulation of a network using Cisco Packet Tracer for an educational institution spanning three distinct campuses: North, South, and Central.
+Each campus has specialized roles—North focuses on Computer Science and Engineering, South on Business Studies, and Central serves as the administrative hub.

-- **North Campus:** Focuses on Computer Science and Engineering, with labs, classrooms, and faculty offices.
-- **South Campus:** Dedicated to Business Studies, with seminar halls and administrative spaces.
-- **Central Campus:** The administrative hub, including offices, finance, HR, and a central library.

-The VLAN-based architecture supports secure communication, resource allocation, and scalability.

-## End Devices

-- **PCs, Laptops, Tablets:** Used across labs, offices, and by students for academic and administrative purposes.
-- **Printers:** Located in various departments for document printing.
-- **DHCP & DNS Servers:** Manage IP assignments and ensure internal resources are accessible via domain names.

-## Intermediate Devices

-- **Switches and Routers:** Manage VLAN traffic and ensure connectivity across campuses.
-- **Access Points (APs):** Provide wireless network access within campuses.
-- **Routing Protocol:** RIP is configured to handle routing between VLANs efficiently.
+The network architecture is structured using VLANs to segregate traffic and ensure secure, efficient communication between campuses.
+These VLANs are interconnected through a variety of networking mediums, facilitating seamless data flow and collaboration across different departments.

+To manage the network effectively, various protocols are employed.
+These include DHCP for dynamic IP address allocation, ensuring that devices within each VLAN can communicate without manual configuration.
+Additionally, security protocols and routing configurations are in place to enforce access restrictions, maintain data integrity, and manage inter-campus communication.

+Overall, the network is designed to meet the diverse needs of the institution, providing robust, scalable, and secure connectivity for both academic and administrative functions across all campuses.

 <img width="756" alt="Screenshot 2024-08-26 at 10 25 04 AM" src="https://github.com/user-attachments/assets/09036540-1fa6-44b8-9d29-c47a32009ae9">

+##Project team

 [Dana Al Rijjal](https://github.com/daaalrijjal)
 <br  />